Thiago de Mello

-Amadeu Thiago de Mello (30 March 1926 – 14 January 2022), pen name Thiago de Mello, was a Brazilian poet, writer, translator, and environmental activist.
+Amadeu Thiago de Mello (30 March 1926 – 14 January 2022), published as Thiago de Mello, was a Brazilian poet, writer, translator, and environmental activist.
 He was among the most appreciated writers in the country and especially as an icon of Amazonian regional literature.
 His work has been translated into numerous languages.

 Life and career

 After Thiago de Mello completed his elementary education at the Grupo Escolar Barão do Rio Branco and high school at the Gymnásio Pedro II in Manaus, he moved to Rio de Janeiro, where he enrolled in the Faculty of Medicine (Faculdade Nacional de Medicina), but left after four years to pursue the path of poetry.
 In 1951, Silêncio e Palavra, his first book, was published and immediately received critical acclaim.

 During the military dictatorship from 1964 to 1985, he first took exile in Chile, where he found a friend and political sympathizer in Pablo Neruda and witnessed the violent overthrow of President Salvador Allende and the subsequent military coup.